 Recovery from an Identity Theft Case Takes Time

 One of the most surprising identity theft facts is how long it takes to recover for victims.
 If you notice fraudulent activity in your accounts soon enough, the time to recover from the consequences of identity theft can be very short.
 However, according to a study from the SANS Institute, on average, it might take as much as 600 hours to recover from a severe case of identity theft.

 Children Are Also Targets

 Adults are not the only people that identity theft criminals target.
 Identity theft schemes focusing on children are common.
 Children are given an SSN at birth but generally don’t use it until they turn 18 and go to college.

 Because children have spotless credit reports, it’s easy for criminals to use children’s SSNs to open credit cards to take out loans.
 In addition, the parents probably won’t check the credit reports for years, giving thieves a lot of time.

 Data Breaches Are a Major Cause of Identity Theft

 A data breach happens when a hacker accesses a company’s information or database illegally.
-Companies like Twitter, Facebook, or Yahoo have all experienced data breaches in recent years.
+Companies like Twitter, Facebook, and Yahoo have all experienced data breaches in recent years.
 When hackers breach the security systems of an essential social media or financial company, they can steal information from millions of people very quickly.
 In 2019, there were 1,473 data breaches in the U.S., which impacted roughly 300 million people.

 Identity Theft Increases During an Economic Crisis